intermine/im-docs/docs/webapp/report-page/report-displayers-examples.md

 ### UniProt comments

-A clear view of curated curated comments from UniProt \(SwissProt\) applied to a protein, or for a gene will show comments from all proteins of the gene.
+A clear view of curated comments from UniProt \(SwissProt\) applied to a protein, or for a gene will show comments from all proteins of the gene.

 ```markup
 <reportdisplayer javaClass="org.intermine.bio.web.displayer.UniProtCommentsDisplayer"